Identifying Clients’ Motivations and Interests

 Legal interests and emotional interests are often interrelated.
 For example, a parent’s emotional interest in maximizing his or her time with the children intersects with the legal interests associated with custody and visitation.
 Additionally, the emotional needs of the children to have a relationship with parents intersects with the legal concept of joint custody.

 Legal interests often touch on financial needs.
 For example, determining a date of separation can have a significant impact of the characterization of community property or the duration of spousal support.
+Whilst the settlement of spousal support varies from couple to couple, it is very likely that most discussions will need to have the support and advice of an spousal support attorney to ensure that the intended recipient is getting the money that they should be owed.
 Obviously, a mandatory statewide guideline for child support calculation intersects squarely with the clients’ financial needs for cash flow and solvency.
 Clearly, child support directly affects a child’s need for financial support.

 Financial interests also intersect with emotional needs.
 A client’s feeling of safety and security is directly tied to how secure one’s finances are.
 Clarity about future finances is reassuring, while a lack of financial clarity is disconcerting and frightening.